-What Are The Best Internet Sources For Information
+What Are The Best Internet Sources Of Information

 These are the websites I find most helpful in learning about current treatment trends for your pet.

 When you surf the net for information, remember that commercial sites that sell products can never be relied upon when discussing the possible benefits of those products and that sites that describe surgical procedures that they themselves perform, tend to overstate the success rates of those procedures.
 (The profit motive can have a bending effect on science. (ref)

 The following is a list of informative sites that you can trust and view with confidence:

 Merck Veterinary Manual Published online by the non-profit arm of Merck Pharmaceutical Company, the Manual gives a brief, but remarkably comprehensive summary of cause, diagnosis and treatment of all common diseases of pets.
 First published in 1955 the Manual was completely revised last in 2008.
 It represents the combined knowledge of 470 experts in veterinary medicine.
 Use their internal search engine to find specific information.

 Veterinary Partners.com and The Veterinary Information Network (VIN).
 The, VIN, based in southern California, distributes information to keep veterinarian's up-to-date on the diagnosis and treatment of health problems in your pet.
 One of their services is to maintain this series of well-written healthcare articles that veterinarians can distribute to their clients.
 These articles will give you a good overview of the treatment options available for your pet.
-Type in the condition you are interested in, followed by the letters vin and it will come up on a Google search.
+Type in the condition you are interested in, followed by the letters vin and it should come up on a Google search.